lupyuen/lupyuen.github.io/src/ci3.md

 ![TODO](https://lupyuen.github.io/images/ci3-dashboard.png)

 _Can we still prevent breakage of ALL Builds?
-Linux / macOS / msvc / msys2?_
+Linux, macOS AND Windows?_

 Nope this is __simply impossible__...